 What kind of financial aid is available?

-Students who register for MSU’s summer classes may be able to utilize financial aid assistance to help cover their educational cost should they elect to do so.
+Students who register for MSU’s summer classes may qualify for financial aid assistance to help cover their educational costs.

-For the purpose of awarding student financial assistance, summer is considered to be the end of the financial aid year.
-Therefore, individual aid eligibility for the summer is based on each student’s remaining annual limits for federal grants and loans.
+Keep in mind that summer is the end of the financial aid year; thus, individual aid eligibility is based on each student’s remaining annual limits for federal grants and loans.

 For financial aid summer awards, please see details in the table below.